Data Connector Best Practices | Yext Hitchhikers Platform

 - When not to use a Crawler

 You’ve learned a lot about Data Connectors at this point.
-If you’ve skipped all of the units until now, the tl;dr is that Data Connectors are designed to make building your Knowledge Graph easy and fast.
+If you’ve skipped all of the units until now, the tl;dr is that Data Connectors are designed to help you easily ingest data from a variety of sources — making it fast and easy to add entities to Yext Content.

 The Site Crawler is just one of the data available Connector sources, and there are some important things you should keep in mind as you navigate through your options.